Title: Reproduction of Spatial Accessibility of COVID-19 Healthcare Resources in Illinois¶

 ox.plot_graph(G, node_size = 1, bgcolor = 'white', node_color = 'black', edge_color = "#333333", node_alpha = 0.5, edge_linewidth = 0.5)

-CPU times: user 46.5 s, sys: 331 ms, total: 46.8 s Wall time: 46.6 s
+CPU times: user 46.5 s, sys: 331 ms, total: 46.8 s

 (<Figure size 576x576 with 1 Axes>, <AxesSubplot:>)